-- The main natural and built heritage features in Kilmacow. - Legislative requirements and Policy Guidelines including EU Directives, such as the Habitats Directive, Groundwater Directive and Water Framework Directive, and relevant Irish legislation and policy. - Kilkenny County Development Plan 2008-2014 and its policies, objectives and proposals as appropriate to Kilmacow, in particular Chapter 8 dealing with the natural, built, archaeological and landscape heritage of the County. - Resources that is available to Kilkenny Council to facilitate the delivery of infrastructure and services. - National and regional planning guidelines which are applicable including the Architectural Heritage Protection Guidelines 2004 and the Landscape and Landscape Assessment Guidelines both by the DoEHLG. - The National Inventory of Architectural Heritage. - Public Consultation including the input received through the public workshops, written submissions, completed questionnaires and through speaking with other stakeholders. - Principles of proper planning and sustainable development.
+- The main natural and built heritage features in Kilmacow. - Legislative requirements and Policy Guidelines including EU Directives, such as the Habitats Directive, Groundwater Directive and Water Framework Directive, and relevant Irish legislation and policy. - Kilkenny County Development Plan 2008-2014 in particular Chapter 8 dealing with the natural, built, archaeological and landscape heritage of the County. - Resources that are available to Kilkenny County Council to facilitate the delivery of infrastructure and services. - Architectural Heritage Protection Guidelines 2004 and the Landscape and Landscape Assessment Guidelines both by the DoEHLG. - The National Inventory of Architectural Heritage.